peter-yee/ch15-git-collaboration/exercise-2/README.md

   should add their changes to the file (with `git add README.md`) and then commit the changes (as usual, `git commit -m ...`)
 - **Person 2** should now be able to push their (integrated) changes up to GitHub.

+## Swap the roles

+Finally, you should swap the roles and try it again.
+Now let person 2 to change the file, and commit and push the changes.
+Meanwhile, person 1 should edit the same lines, commit, pull, resolve conflicts, and finally push.